Vulnerability Report: Binance PoR Dummy User Attack

 Once the proof generation is over, users should be able to:

-3. Verify their correct inclusion inside the Account Tree.
+for each currency and compare it with the Assets declared by Binance as part of their Proof of Assets (not analyzed in this writeup) - Verify their correct inclusion inside the Account Tree.
 This is done by verifying a Merkle proof provided by Binance to each of them.

 Given a specific currency, the total liability for that currency is given by equity minus liabilities.
 In the previous example, the total liability for ETH equals 20, and the total liability for USDT equals 20000.
 Binance has to prove that it holds at least 20 ETH and at least 20000 USDT to guarantee its solvency to its users.
 This information is made available to the public through an interface1.